 The Problem

-Private equity outperforms.
+Private equity has historically outperformed.
 The data is not close.

 A dollar invested in private equity in 2015 grew to $3.96 by 2024.
 The same dollar in the S&P 500 grew to $3.51.
 In the MSCI World, $2.61 (Hamilton Lane 2025 Market Overview).

-Over a longer horizon the gap widens.
-Since 2000, private equity has returned 13% annualized versus 8% for public equities on the Russell 3000.
-Compounded over 24 years, that spread produces a 19.9x net return for PE versus 6.6x for public markets (Hamilton Lane 2025).
-Top two quartile PE funds have continued to deliver excess returns net of all fees, including carry (KKR).
+Over longer horizons the gap widens.
+Since 2000, private equity has returned approximately 13% annualized versus 8% for public equities on the Russell 3000.
+Compounded over 24 years: 19.9x net for PE versus 6.6x for public markets (Hamilton Lane 2025).
+Top two quartile PE funds have delivered excess returns net of all fees, including carry (KKR).

 Growth of $1 invested in 2015, measured through 2024